earwig/benkurtovic.com/_posts/2011-08-23-earwigbot-progress-page-editing.md

 ---
 layout: post
 title: EarwigBot Progress&#58; Page Editing
-description: Exactly what it says on the tin.
+description: Exactly what it says on the tin
 ---

 Because of [this](http://git.io/Nw-rLQ), doing this: